Can transistors in my vintage amplifier be replaced?

-Yes, the good news is that, in almost all cases, transistors can be replaced.
+Yes, in almost all cases, transistors can be replaced, with excellent results when this work is done correctly.

-Part of the art of repairing electronics involves learning and understanding what replacement parts to use in various scenarios and how to select the most appropriate substitutes where original parts are no longer available (NLA).
-Good repairers know which transistors can be used where and stock a wide range of parts to accommodate most equipment.
+As with anything technical though, the devil is in the detail, and people often get these details wrong.
+Part of the art of repairing electronics involves understanding what replacement parts are optimal in various scenarios and how to select the most appropriate substitutes where original parts are no longer available (NLA).

 Substitution

-Transistors come in thousands of different types, sizes and varieties.
+Transistors come in thousands of different types, sizes and ratings.
 You can think of transistors as being like spark plugs or tyres.
-They all serve the same role, but each type is uniquely tailored to a specific job and use case.
-Substitute the wrong type and the circuit won’t work, or worse still, may catastrophically fail, taking other parts out with it.
+They all serve the same general roles, but each type is tailored to a specific use case and set of parameters like operating voltage, frequency response, gain, and power handling in the case of transistors.

 Transistor failures, in the form of noisy or drifty devices, dead shorts or open devices, are a common phenomenon in old and new gear.
 Resolving transistor failures is commonplace here at Liquid Audio and getting this right, from a technical perspective, sets competent repairers apart.
 Look at case # 19 in the Hall of Shame for example to see how badly this can go wrong.